Kingxukai/linux/Documentation/usb/usb-serial.rst

 		$PSRF100,<protocol>,<baud>,<databits>,<stopbits>,<parity>*CHECKSUM
 		$PSRF100,0,9600,8,1,0*0C

-		It should then be sufficient to change the port termios to match this to begin communicating.
+		It should then be sufficient to change the woke port termios to match this to begin communicating.

 	As far as I can tell it supports pretty much every sirf command as